KavyaMakaraju/AccessibleLLM/object_detection/README.md

 ### Overview

+The goal of the project is to help visually disabled people who find it difficult to see and access their surroundings.
+The app takes care of this problem for such people by taking an image input of what is there in front of the user and giving them the details about it.

 This project demonstrates a complete workflow for capturing an image, generating descriptive captions for it using a pre-trained BLIP (Bootstrapped Language-Image Pretraining) model, and then saving these captions in both text and audio formats.
 Here’s a detailed breakdown of each step involved:

 Image Capture: The process begins with capturing an image, which can be done using a camera of the device the user is using.
 This image serves as the input for the next stage.